Critique of Practical Reason: Dialectic: Chapter Two

 The highest good also requires the highest level of happiness, in order to reward the highest level of virtue.
-We therefore need to postulate that there is an omniscient God who can order the world justly and reward us for our virtue.
+We therefore need to postulate that there is an omniscient and omnipotent God who can order the world justly and reward us for our virtue.
+However, this does not mean that God is to be the basis for our moral action.
+Rather, this postulate of God's existence gives us a way to understand for a practical aim how the highest level of happiness proportionate to the highest level of virtue could be possible.

 Doctrine of method

 In the first Critique, the Doctrine of Method plans out the scientific study of the principles of pure theoretical reason.
-Here, however, the Doctrine of Method will instead be a discussion of how the principles of practical reason can be brought to bear on real life.
+Here, however, the Doctrine of Method will instead be a discussion of how the principles of practical reason can be brought to bear on the mind.
 In other words, the Doctrine of Method in the second Critique is fundamentally concerned with moral education: the question of how we can make people live and act morally.

 Kant has shown that truly moral behavior requires more than just the outward show of good behavior; it also requires the right inner motivations.
-The cynic or utilitarian might be doubtful as to whether it is truly possible for human beings to act out of an "obligation to duty."
+The cynic or skeptic might be doubtful as to whether it is truly possible for human beings to act out of an "obligation to duty."
 In his view, even if we could produce a simulacrum of a moral society, it would all be an enormous theater of hypocrisy, since everyone would inwardly, privately continue to pursue his or her own advantage.
 Moreover, this outward show of morality would not be stable, but dependent on its continuing to be to the advantage of each individual.
 Fortunately, Kant believes, such doubts are misguided.

 Almost any time there is a social gathering of some sort, the conversation will include gossip and argumentation which entails moral judgments and evaluations about the rightness or wrongness of the actions of others.
-Even people who normally do not enjoy intricate arguments tend to reason acutely and with great attention to detail when they are caught about in the justification or condemnation of their next-door neighbors' behavior.
+Even people who normally do not enjoy intricate arguments tend to reason acutely and precisely when they are caught about in the justification or condemnation of the moral worth of the actions of their next-door neighbor or the deceased.

-Moral education should exploit this natural human tendency for moral evaluation by presenting the students with historical examples of good and evil actions.
+Although moral education will first begin with "preparatory guidance" to bring the child onto the path of morals by attracting them through gain and scaring them with harm, it should soon abandon this practice altogether and make use of this natural human tendency for moral evaluation.
+This is done by a moral catechism and presenting the students with historical examples of good and evil actions.
 Through debating and discussing the worth of these examples on a case-by-case basis, the students will be given the opportunity to experience for themselves the admiration we feel for moral goodness and the disapproval that we feel for moral evil.